The Best Course Evaluation Questions and How to Write Them

 2. Keep Your Language Simple

-Remember to ask the most valuable question: “Is there anything this evaluation didn’t cover that you would like to share?”
-This question can sometimes reveal problems or praise you would have missed otherwise.
+Nielsen Norman Group also recommends ending with a catch-all question, such as, "Is there anything this evaluation didn't cover that you would like to share?"
+This question can highlight issues or positive experiences you might otherwise have missed.

 Test and Refine Your Class Evaluation